 If one were to ask a group of people to pick a random number between, for instance, 1 and 1,000,000, most people, I think, would pick numbers like 854,273, 69,251, 2,409, 347, 295,118, and so forth.
 However, I doubt that many people would choose round numbers like 500,000, 80,000, 200,000, 100, or 10,000.
 And yet, these latter numbers are just as random as the former numbers.
 Hence, what I have called the fallacy of round numbers is related, in an inverse sense, to our conception of randomness.
 Even non-round numbers such as 1,111,111, 369,369,369, or 987,654,321 would not be considered by some people to be random because there is an evident pattern in their sequence.
 This gives rise to the following (not always valid) definition of randomness: a phenomenon that does not exhibit any observable pattern in its distribution, appearance, structure, or occurrence.

-Of course, these kinds of simplifications of the world we live in are helpful or necessary in order for the finite creatures that we are to make sense of the world and live our lives in accordance with the sort of creatures that we are.
+Of course, these kinds of simplifications of the world we live in are helpful or necessary in order for the finite creatures that we are to make sense of the world and live our lives in accordance with our limitations, both physical and intellectual.
 This is an unavoidable feature of all living creatures.
 But unlike other organisms, we humans are aware, if only dimly, that the particular way we perceive the world is not exhaustive or complete.
 Both philosophy and its later more successful intellectual offspring, science, represent humanity’s collective attempts to surpass these inherent limitations by expanding our horizons and worlds, such as with powerful microscopes and telescopes that enable us to see objects that are invisible to the unaided eye, or cannot be seen by it in the same detail.

-And yet, despite our species’ impressive accomplishments in these regards, each and every human being still retains the inherent tendency to oversimplify things, whether in one’s judgments, perceptions, evaluations, categorizations, comparisons, and so forth.
+And yet, despite our species’ many impressive accomplishments, each and every human being still retains the inherent tendency to oversimplify things, whether in one’s judgments, perceptions, evaluations, categorizations, comparisons, and so forth.
 What I have called the fallacy of round numbers – the common tendency to attribute a greater significance to round numbers that one doesn’t attribute to other numbers – is closely related to this tendency.

 In philosophy, the Rationalist belief that logic and mathematics are reliable, or even infallible, guides to discovering the truth about the world we live in is another example of a common superstition that does not always accord with reality.
 And yet, despite the legion of examples to the contrary, there are many Rationalists and others who adamantly hold to this superstition, just as religious people tenaciously hold to their religious superstitions, or dogmas.

 But just like many other common superstitions of the past, my opinion is that these presently widespread pseudo-scientific beliefs are all wrong.
-Although we humans are capable of conceiving a great many things that, prior to their conception, didn’t exist, both this ability, which often leads us astray, and our inability to grasp very large numbers in the same way that we can small numbers, are manifestations of the particular way that we categorize, interpret, and seek to understand the world.
-While some of these tendencies limit our understandings, other of these tendencies mislead our understandings, while others, which are due to our imitative nature, can do both.
+Although we humans are capable of conceiving and creating a great many things that, prior to their conception, didn’t exist, both this ability, which often leads us astray, along with our inability to grasp very large numbers in the same way that we can small numbers, are manifestations of the particular way that we categorize, interpret, and seek to understand the world.
+While some of these tendencies limit our understandings, other of these tendencies can mislead us, while other common tendencies, such as those due to our imitative nature, can do both.
 The perennial challenge in our species’ pursuit of greater knowledge and understanding of the world we live in is to eliminate, or to minimize as much as possible, these common sources of error, so that they are less likely to lead us into error, hubris, false expectations, and temptation.

-Other examples of this tendency is the fact that breaking the ten-second barrier in the 100m dash, and the four-minute barrier in the mile, were considered as being somehow more significant than other records in these distances.
+Other examples of this tendency is the fact that breaking the ten-second barrier in the 100m dash, the four-minute barrier in the mile, and the two-hour barrier in the marathon were considered as being somehow more significant than other records in these distances.

 Since percentages represent the scaling of a range of numbers to a range from 0 to 100, this is similar to the practice of using maps to represent a geographical area.
 A person who thinks that a fraction of one percent is a small percentage, and therefore is not significant, is like a person who mistakes the small distances on a map as signifying that the distances they represent in reality are also not very large.